How to pay nanny taxes yourself

 Schedule H for you to attach to your personal income tax return.

 The IRS estimates this work will take the average family 50-55 hours per year to administer.
 If you’d like to have those hours back in your life and enjoy the peace of mind of having an expert handle it all for you, give HomePay a call.
-We’ve been helping families with these requirements for more than 25 years and can make the process a breeze.
+We’ve been helping families with these requirements since 1992 and can make the process a breeze.

 Get started with HomePay!